ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 The sea of death, whose waves roll on
 O&#x27;er king and kingdom, crown and throne,
 And swallow all.
-Alike the river&#x27;s lordly tide,
+Alike the river&#x27;s lordly tide.
 Alike the humble rivulets glide

 To that sad wave

 Death levels poverty and pride,
-And rich and poor sleep side by tide
+And rich and poor sleep side by side
 Within the grave.
-Onr birth is but a starting-place
+Our birth is but a starting-place
 Life is the running of the race,

 And death the goal

-There all onr glittering toys are brought,
+There all our glittering toys are brought,
 That path alone, of all unsought,
 Is found of all.
 See, then, how poor and little worth
 Are all those glittering toys of earth

-That Inre us here!
+That lure us here!

-Dreams of a sleep that death mutt break
+Dreams of a sleep that death must break
-Alas before it bids us wake,
+Alas! before it bids us wake,
 We disappear.

-QCAXDARY.—To

-Icountry

-A-

-II.

-9
+Ovaxpany.
+To

+I ussg

+A

+M.

-Long* ere the damp of death can blight,
+Long&#x27; ere the damp of death can blight,
-The cheek&#x27;s pure glow of redatid white
+The cheek&#x27;s pure glow of red and white
 Has passed away
-Youth smiled, and all was heavenly fair­
+Youth smiled, and all was heavenly fair-­
 Age came and laid his finger there,

 And where are they